Sitecore-Hackathon/2021-Lame-Horse/README.md

 ## Description

-This module enhances the Powershell Reports enabling marketers to run the following commands on the results:

--   Create Version for language
+This module extends the SPE Reporting List View window, allowing Content Authors and Marketers to process the results in multiple ways.

+The module comes with a good number of useful processing scripts for various needs:

+-   Publish the items
+-   Replace string in fields
 -   Download the results as a package
--   Publish the items
--   Remove versions
 -   Compress Images using Tinify API
+-   Translate items
+-   Remove versions for languages
+-   Create empty version for language

 ## Video link